631: Chasten the Dragon Edition

 So Sally McGinnis, one of the preachers who's been so viciously silenced, said in an interview with national newspaper, the Daily Telegraph, quote, if this is not challenged and stopped in its tracks now, it will spread and will be terrible for Christian freedoms and freedom in general in this country, unquote.

-So yeah, like first day came for the flyers, but I did not speak out for I did not have a valid discount cord for Vista Prince.
+So, yeah, like first day came for the flyers, but I did not speak out for I did not have a valid discount cord for Vista Prince.
+Yeah,

-Well, more like like, you know, first day came for the flyers and I did speak out, but I was very hoarse the next day because I had no amplification.
+well, more like, you know, first day came for the flyers and I did speak out, but I was very hoarse the next day because I had no amplification.

-to be clear they are not stopping these people from handing out pamphlets they're stopping them from screaming homophobia so loud it affects people trying to pick out a meal deal at the boots two blocks over
+They're stopping them from screaming homophobia so loud it affects people trying to pick out a meal deal at the boots two blocks over.

-so in reality marsh did you notice i use boots as my reference because you're on the show this week i could have said 7-11 last year in reality
+So in reality.
+Marsh, did you notice I use boots as my reference?
+Because you're on the show this week.

 Absolutely.